How to Install a Drywall Ceiling

 Drywall Ceiling Basics

-Drywall ceiling installation has gotten complicated with all the thickness options, finishing techniques, and soundproofing considerations flying around.
-As someone who has installed ceilings in every type of space, I learned everything there is to know about getting it right.
+Drywall ceiling installation has gotten messy with all the thickness options, finishing techniques, and soundproofing considerations flying around.
+As someone who has installed ceilings in every type of space, I dug into the practical details of getting it right.
 Today, I will share it all with you.

 Drywall ceiling